OSSSP/rackspace-how-to/content/rackspace-cloud-native-security/cloud-native-security.md

 ## Investigation and Remediation of Findings

-GuardDuty monitors your AWS environment to detect security findings like:
+GuardDuty monitors your AWS environment to detect security findings like a compromised EC2 instance or cloud credential, a misconfigured security group, or the use of root account credentials.

-EC2 instance might be compromised
-Credentials might be compromised
-Security Group misconfiguration
-Root credentials being used

 Rackspace will investigate the findings and will recommend remediation actions.
 On AWS accounts that include the Manage & Operate Service Block, Rackspace will remediate the findings and will engage the customer as necessary according to the runbook.